ds-wm/atsa-2021/project/README.md

 3. Clip your data (e.g., isolate specific 10s to 30s sound bites)

 A code snippet on Colab ([.ipynb](https://colab.research.google.com/drive/1IuULZkusjNlO-LMrPhNfiq3UGKWauDCi?usp=sharing)) is provided to help you get started.

+**Updates**

+- The `tuneR` package has a `play` function that will send your audio file (or Wave object) to your default music player (doesn't seem to work on Colab).
+- `tuneR` also has a `writeWave` function that allows you to save audio to a wave (.wav) file format, which you can download and play w/ your preferred audio player.